nhn/tui.image-editor/apps/react-image-editor/README.md

 #### Theme

 Importing `black/white-theme.js` file is not working directly import yet.
-You want to use white theme, please write own theme object by copy and paste.
+You want to use a white theme, please write own theme object by copy and paste.

 ### Instance Methods